misiektoja/xbox_monitor/docs/usage.md

 For example, `xbox_monitor --setup` becomes `python3 xbox_monitor.py --setup` on macOS or Linux.
 Use `python` on Windows.
 Replace placeholders such as `"<xbox_gamertag>"` with an Xbox gamertag, quoted when it contains spaces.

-The manual-script prefix names the file rather than its path, so run it from the directory holding `xbox_monitor.py`.
-From another directory, use the full path instead, for example `python3 /opt/xbox-monitor/xbox_monitor.py --setup`.
-The commands the tool prints after setup and Doctor use the same short form.
+The manual-script examples assume the current directory contains `xbox_monitor.py`.
+Commands printed by setup, Doctor and recovery messages use the running interpreter and the full script path.
+Packaged installations use the running interpreter with `-m xbox_monitor`.

 For first-time configuration, follow [Setup & First Run](setup-and-first-run.md).
 Use [Doctor Preflight](troubleshooting.md#doctor-preflight) to check a setup before monitoring.